 Want to try a different look?
 There's 21 more.
 A single click will give your document a total makeover.
 Pick a cover letter template here.

 This is it!
 Hope you enjoyed our gallery of Google Docs resume templates.
-If you have any questions or would like to read more guides (like how to write a resume or resume examples for any profession), give us a shout out in the comments below.
+If you have any questions or want to read more guides like how to write a resume, give us a shout in the comments below.
 We'd love to hear from you!

 Is Google Docs good for resumes?